-Christopher Lometti is a Partner in the Securities Litigation & Investor Protection Practice Group, having joined Cohen Milstein in 2009.
+Christopher Lometti is Of Counsel in the Securities Litigation & Investor Protection Practice Group, having joined Cohen Milstein in 2009.
 In this role, Mr. Lometti has litigated some of the most significant mortgage-backed securities (MBS) class action lawsuits to emerge from the financial crisis.

-Mr. Lometti, together with Joel Laitman, his fellow Partner in the Securities Litigation Practice, initiated the Bear Stearns, Harborview, RALI, Lehman and HEMT MBS litigation at their named firm prior to joining Cohen Milstein.
+Mr. Lometti, together with his colleague Joel Laitman, initiated the Bear Stearns, Harborview, RALI, Lehman and HEMT MBS litigation at their named firm prior to joining Cohen Milstein.
 The lawsuits were high-risk matters involving novel claims on behalf of their Taft-Hartley pension fund clients injured by the dramatic downgrades of their MBS holdings from AAA to junk status.
 The MBS litigations have earned Cohen Milstein’s Securities Litigation Practice numerous accolades from the National Law Journal, Law360 and American Lawyer.

 Mr. Lometti’s successes include the following notable matters:

 - Bear Stearns MBS Litigation: $500 million settlement with JPMorgan Chase.
 Cohen Milstein was lead counsel in a class action lawsuit alleging Bear Stearns violated securities laws in selling toxic mortgage-backed securities that failed to meet the bank’s own underwriting standards and that contained false and misleading information as to the appraised values of the underlying mortgages.
 Mr. Lometti was one of the key litigators in the case, developing strategy and conducting extensive fact discovery into the 22 offerings backed by approximately 71,000 largely Alt-A mortgages that Bear Stearns sold to investors from May 2006 to April 2007.